FI SV EN

 The Child Strategy was prepared in two stages.
 The long-term objectives and actions that will be promoted across government terms were recorded in the actual Child Strategy.

-In the second stage, an implementation plan for the Child Strategy was carried out, in which the objectives and measures for the government term and the resources available for them were recorded.
+In the second stage, an implementation plan for the Child Strategy was carried out.
+It included 30 measures.

 Children, young people and adults were invited to participate in preparing the National Child Strategy.